-Founder of Tommi's Burger Joint, Tomas Tómasson's favourite burger is a classic, “I am not a fan of messy burgers.
-My ultimate burger would have to be a classic cheeseburger, perfectly cooked medium rare, perfectly seasoned, with melted cheese, crispy lettuce, tomato and onion."
+What would your perfect burger be?
+Are you a fan of keeping it classic like founder of Tommi's Burger Joint, Tomas Tómasson?
+“My ultimate burger would have to be a classic cheeseburger, perfectly cooked medium rare, perfectly seasoned, with melted cheese, crispy lettuce, tomato and onion."

 THE VEGGIE OPTION

 Melting cheese on a burger is one of life’s pure pleasures.
-For Tommi, fancy cheese just doesn’t cut it…“I prefer the American style burger cheese.
+For Tommi, fancy cheese just doesn’t cut it: “I prefer the American-style burger cheese.
 It melts perfectly and complements the beef.”

 The thing that holds it all together.
 The unsung hero of the burger.
 The bread.

-Top tip: If your burger buns have lost some freshness sprinkle them with water and place in a warm oven (180C) for 3-4mins until soft and warm and they’ll be as good as when you first bought them.
+Gregor's top tip: "If your burger buns have lost some freshness sprinkle them with water and place in a warm oven (180C) for 3-4mins and they’ll be as good as when you first bought them."